Prevention Across Europe

 Author(s):

-Susanna Kugelberg Susanna Kugelberg
+Susanna Kugelberg | |

-Susanna Kugelberg is a Technical Officer, working within the Division of Noncommunicable
+Susanna Kugelberg is a Technical Officer, working within the Division of Noncommunicable Diseases and the Lifecourse at the WHO Regional Office for Europe. |

-View Author’s Full Biography
+View Author’s Full Biography |

-Jo Jewell Jo Jewell
+Jo Jewell | |

-Jo Jewell is currently working as a Nutrition Policy Consultant within the Division of
+Jo Jewell is currently working as a Nutrition Policy Consultant within the Division of Noncommunicable Diseases and the Lifecourse at the WHO Regional Office for Europe. |

-View Author’s Full Biography
+View Author’s Full Biography |

-World Health Organisation – Regional Office for Europe
+Program Manager Nutrition, Physical Activity and Obesity World Health Organization – Regional Office for Europe |

-View Author’s Full Biography
+View Author’s Full Biography |

 DISCLAIMER: Joao Breda, Jo Jewell and Susanna Kugelberg are staff members of the World Health Organization (WHO) Regional Office for Europe.
 The authors alone are responsible for the views expressed in this publication and they do not necessarily represent the decisions or the stated policy of the WHO.

 Childhood obesity continues to be a major challenge for almost all countries in the European Region.
-The statistics are disturbing, with rising rates of overweight and obesity reported in many countries of the Region during the past few decades 1.
+The statistics are disturbing, with rising rates of overweight and obesity reported in many countries of the Region during the past few decades 1 .
 Where trends have recently started to flatten out, it is at very high rates with a strong social gradient.
 The World Health Assembly recently adopted a global target for all countries to renew their efforts to halt the rise in overweight (including obesity) among children under 5 by 2025.
-In Europe, significant effort has been invested in identifying potential solutions, with some progress in policy development in some policy areas 2,3.
-Nevertheless, in order to truly halt the rise on childhood obesity, there is a need for far greater policy action in all countries.
+In Europe, significant effort has been invested in identifying potential solutions, with some progress in policy development in some policy areas 2,3 .
+However, in order to truly halt the rise on childhood obesity, there is a need for far greater policy action in all countries.

-Childhood obesity is a multifaceted problem embedded in physiological, behavioural, genetic, socio-economic, environmental and political contexts.
+Childhood obesity is a multifaceted problem embedded in physiological, behavioral, genetic, socio-economic, environmental and political contexts.
 It is clear that actions to prevent childhood obesity must therefore be taken in multiple settings and at all levels of government.
 They also need to incorporate a variety of approaches and involve a wide range of stakeholders.
 Isolated interventions or one-package-solutions for childhood obesity are likely to remain largely ineffective and unsustainable.
-Policy approaches that combine changes to the food and physical environments, with community-based, multi-component behaviour change interventions and a strong focus on skills and competence hold much more promise and should be accompanied by appropriate monitoring and surveillance systems.
+Policy approaches that combine changes to the food and physical environments, with community-based, multi-component behavior change interventions and a strong focus on skills and competence hold much more promise and should be accompanied by appropriate monitoring and surveillance systems.
 Such solutions require committed leadership, with effective governance mechanisms in place, and must be negotiated and supported by many key stakeholders.
 In this chapter we will focus on two key components of a comprehensive approach to childhood obesity prevention: (i) Supporting mechanisms and structures within the government, (ii) population wide food and physical activity policies.
-We recognise the importance of a third component, notably community-based interventions, which is addressed by authors in other chapters.
+We recognize the importance of a third component, notably community-based interventions, which is addressed by authors in other chapters.

 Introduction to the European situation